The 12 Best Weighted Blankets for Anxiety—and Why You Might Want to Buy One

 Weighted blankets shouldn't be a substitute for proven therapies for anxiety or insomnia, warns Solz—and if you're currently in treatment for a mental health condition, get the okay from your doctor or therapist before buying one.
 "For some, like people with panic disorders or agoraphobia, the sensation of a weighted blanket could have a counter-effect and make anxiety even worse," she adds.

-This weighted blanket comes in 15-, 20-, and 25-pound versions, each measuring 4 feet by 6 feet.
-(King and queen sizes are in the works, but the company recommends the blankets not be shared by couples who might disrupt each other's sleep, since using one is supposed to be a "grounding" experience.)
-It’s made of breathable fabrics, and both the weighted inner layer and outer duvet cover are machine-washable.
+This weighted blanket comes in 15-, 20-, 25, and 35-pound versions, and measures 4 feet by 6 feet or 7.5 feet by 7.5 feet, depending on your preferred weight.
+While king and queen sizes are available, the company recommends the blankets not be shared by couples who might disrupt each other's sleep, since using one is supposed to be a "grounding" experience.
+It's made of breathable fabrics, and both the weighted inner layer and outer duvet cover are machine-washable.

-“It literally feels as your being snuggled and it’s a pretty awesome feeling to say the least,” shared one customer.
-“I’m tickled a friend recommended this item to me as I suffer from severe anxiety and panic disorder along with insomnia and this blanket truly helps with these conditions.
-I was in doubt when purchasing the Gravity Blanket due to the price but I have to admit it’s well worth the money spent.”
+"It literally feels as you're being snuggled and it's a pretty awesome feeling, to say the least," shared one customer.
+"I'm tickled that a friend recommended this item to me as I suffer from severe anxiety and panic disorder along with insomnia and this blanket truly helps with these conditions.
+I was in doubt when purchasing the Gravity Blanket due to the price but I have to admit it's well worth the money spent."

-This 47-by-74-inch cotton blanket comes in 15-pound or 20-pound models, and is encased in an ultra soft polyester microfiber that makes it look and feel incredibly luxurious.
+This 48-by-74-inch cotton blanket is encased in an ultra-soft polyester microfiber that makes it look and feel incredibly luxurious.
 Tiny plastic pellets are distributed evenly across the blanket in stitched pockets, which gives it a stylish, quilted look.

 "No, seriously the cover is so soft!
 If you never pet a bunny before you'll know what it feels like after you buy this blanket," raved a shopper.

-YnM’s best-selling, top-rated weighted blankets come in various sizes and weights—ranging from 5 pounds to 30 pounds—and are some of the most popular weighted blankets on Amazon Made with 100% cotton material, they’re filled with tiny, evenly-distributed glass beads that are designed to comfortably hug your body You can opt to enjoy the blanket as is, or purchase a duvet cover separately for easy cleaning.
-Despite the smaller size options, the instructions state not to use these blankets “on your little ones or people who can’t move the heavy blanket themselves"—a warning that should be heeded for all brands of weighted blankets.
+YnM's best-selling, top-rated weighted blankets (which have over 34,000 five-star ratings) come in various sizes and weights—ranging from 5 pounds to 30 pounds—and are some of the most popular weighted blankets on Amazon Made with 100% cotton material, they're filled with tiny, evenly distributed glass beads that are designed to comfortably hug your body You can opt to enjoy the blanket as is, or purchase a duvet cover separately for easy cleaning.
+Despite the smaller size options, the instructions state not to use these blankets "on your little ones or people who can't move the heavy blanket themselves"—a warning that should be heeded for all brands of weighted blankets.

 "I haven't slept through the night for almost 6 years, thanks to a difficult pregnancy and baby," wrote one customer.
 "It trained my body to only sleep a couple hours at a time.
 I tried everything, and am shocked that a weighted blanket worked so magically!
 From restless legs, insomnia, anxiety, it is an instant fix!"

-With over 8,300 perfect 5-star Amazon reviews and a number one best-seller in the kid’s quilt sets section, this is truly the weighted blanket to beat.
-It’ll keep you surprisingly cool and comfortable while you sleep, and it also includes a removable cozy cover you can use if you want added warmth in the winter.
+With more than 31,000 perfect 5-star Amazon reviews, this is truly a weighted blanket to beat.
+It'll keep you surprisingly comfortable while you sleep, and it also includes a removable cozy cover you can use if you want added warmth in the winter.

-This lightweight weighted blanket is made of super soft, 100% organic cotton and is filled with durable-yet-comfortable glass beads that are carefully woven into the blanket fibers for even weight distribution—so you’ll never have a saggy corner.
-Plus, this blanket is a number one best-seller and has nearly 2,000 Amazon reviews—with 93% of them being 4 and 5 stars—so it’s a total no-brainer.
+This lightweight weighted blanket is made of super-soft, 100% organic cotton and is filled with durable-yet-comfortable glass beads that are carefully woven into the blanket fibers for even weight distribution—so you'll never have a saggy corner.
+Plus, this blanket is a number one best-seller and has nearly 5,000 five-star Amazon reviews, so it's a total no-brainer.

 "The weight has stayed evenly distributed.
 No worries about leaking beads, the edges of the blanket have a secure binding all around.
 The material is lovely, I have both a gel cooling bed and pillow as I am sensitive to excess heat, and I don't find this blanket to hold more heat than the blanket it replaced," said a buyer.